 Revision approved by Lynn Johnson, Vice President for University Operations on October 6, 2018.

 Revision approved by Brendan Hanlon, Vice President for University Operations, on November 11, 2022.

+Revision approved by Brendan Hanlon, Vice President for University Operations, on August 14, 2025.